The following policies apply beginning Fall 2020. Policies may be subject to change to meet federal, state or college policy updates.

 - Because failure to obtain learning materials on time could affect your academic success, opting out from this service is not recommended.

-- For more information on opting out, please visit
+For more information on the program, please visit the

 Return to top